 This was the first in a long string of incidents that linked the Duke to Hitler and the Nazis, causing a huge rift between the duke and his family.

 Rumors that the former king was a Nazi sympathizer ran rampant across the world.
-Once World War II officially began, the Duke became to his family a liability.
+Once World War II officially began, the Duke became a liability to his family.

 Once France fell under Nazi control, the Duke and Duchess traveled to Madrid where the Germans attempted to use them as pawns in an ill-fated plan to gain control of the British government.
 The details of this plan and the Duke’s ties to Nazi Germany would later be revealed in the Marburg files.